MrPowers/mungingdata/docs/apache-spark/dates-times.md

 ---
 title: "Working with dates and times in Spark"
 date: "2018-12-22"
 categories:
   - "apache-spark"
 ---

+# Working with dates and times in Spark

 Spark supports `DateType` and `TimestampType` columns and defines a rich API of functions to make working with dates and times easy.
 This blog post will demonstrates how to make DataFrames with `DateType` / `TimestampType` columns and how to leverage Spark's functions for working with these columns.